sleibrock/Randombrot/README.md

 due to binary location errors (ie: Racket can't call the Twitter script as a program because Windows doesn't know how to handle non-executable files).
 This is meant more as a server program than something you can run on Windows.

+# Requirements

+The requirements for this is roughly as follows:

+* Python 2.7.9
+* Racket 6.1
+* Tweepy 3.5
+* Virtualenv (if you don't have sudo access)

+Additional Python dependencies are listed in requirements.txt.